CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 Try to follow your program map as closely as possible, and try to be 5 minutes early. **Always check your timetable after registration.**

 If you are in waiting list, then there you will be accepted if you are in the first 10, otherwise either ask if the professor accepts everyone or you need to register another course instead.
 If the course you registered doesn't appear in your table, then the slot you tried to register was filled.
 You can use "Registration Status Report" icon to check the status of any available course.
-You can also submit a special registration request, details in [Special Registration section](#Special Registration)
+You can also submit a special registration request, details in [Special Registration section](#Special Registration).

 # Special Registration